 Since its beginning in 1971, Information & Quality Healthcare (IQH), an independent, Mississippi, not-for-profit corporation, has secured the trust of the Mississippi health care community as a result of the depth of experience, knowledge and longevity of the staff and its solid base of physician support.
 IQH has worked in quality improvement under contract with Centers for Medicare & Medicaid Services (CMS) for over 40 years and provided tobacco cessation services since 1999.

-IQH, as part of the atom Alliance, will work with various types of healthcare providers around the state to improve the quality of health care for Medicare beneficiaries.
-IQH staff will work with providers to:
+IQH has worked with various types of healthcare providers around the state to improve the quality of health care for Medicare beneficiaries.
+IQH staff has worked with providers to:

 - Improve Cardiac Health and Reduce Cardiac Healthcare Disparities

 - Improve Prevention Coordination through Meaningful Use of HIT and Collaboration with Regional Extension Centers

 - Reduce Healthcare-Associated Infections in Hospitals